coder/observability/coder-observability/runbooks/coderd.md

 Your Enterprise license is approaching or has exceeded the number of seats purchased.

 Please contact your Coder sales contact, or visit https://coder.com/contact/sales.

+## CoderdIneligiblePrebuilds

+Prebuilds only become eligible to be claimed by users once the workspace's agent is a) running and b) all of its startup scripts have completed.

+If a prebuilt workspace is not eligible, view its agent logs to diagnose the problem.